-The referral notice defines the appropriate rate of return to be a weighted average cost of capital based on our 2023 rate of return review.
-Table 29 outlines our findings on GAWB's return on assets allowance.
-The differences are caused by our findings on GAWB's rate of return and updated forecast CPI inflation.
+The referral notice defines the appropriate rate of return to be a weighted average cost of capital based on our 2023 rate of return review.228 Table 30 outlines our draft position on GAWB's return on assets allowance.
+The differences are caused by our position on GAWB's rate of return and updated forecast CPI inflation.